jolks/filepreview/README.md

 Will generate a file preview (gif, jpg or png) of about 100 different document formats.

-If the format is not supported, it will tr

 ## Installation

 filepreview depends on 'unoconv':